 But true to the ideals of the era from which they emerged, the band remains fully engaged with the modern, eschewing sentimentality and nostalgia

 Their new album, Vicious Voodoo (Humsting Records 2021), carries their music forward and for the first time, features a horn section on every track.
 The result is a funkier, more upbeat version of their downtown New York sound.

 Crazy Mary began in 1998, founded by guitarist and songwriter Charles Kibel, a veteran of the Lower East Side rock scene, and drummer Nick Raisz.
-With seven studio albums to their credit (and two remix albums), the band has enjoyed extensive college radio play, favorable reviews in the New Yorker, the Boston Globe, the Village Voice, and by NBC Nightly News anchor, Brian Williams.
+With ten studio albums to their credit (and two remix albums), the band has enjoyed extensive college radio play, favorable reviews in the New Yorker, the Boston Globe, the Village Voice, and by NBC Nightly News anchor, Brian Williams.
 In addition, they’ve played several festivals, including CMJ, the Howl Festival, the Nemo, Midpoint and others.
-In 2016 Crazy Mary was named a top 30 love band in New York City by Aquarian Weekly.
-In the past two years Crazy Mary had successful shows in Hollywood’s famous Whisky A Go Go, sharing the bill with Iron Butterfly and Las Vegas’ Double Down Saloon, expanding their audience to an ever larger crowd.
+Beginning in 2016 Crazy Mary was named a top 30 live band in New York City by Aquarian Weekly three years in a row.
+The band has played several times a month in New York for many years .
+Crazy Mary had successful shows in Hollywood’s famous Whisky A Go Go, sharing the bill with Iron Butterfly, The Mau Mau in London, UK, headlining The Portobello Festival and Las Vegas’ Double Down Saloon, expanding their audience to an ever larger crowd.